V4Fire/Client/src/components/super/i-block/README.md

 ### [verbose = `false`]

-If true, the component will log informational messages, not just errors and warnings.
+If set to true, the component will log informational messages in addition to errors and warnings.
-This option affects the messages output by the `log` method.
+This option determines the type of messages that are output by the log method.

 ### [stageProp]

-A string value that specifies in which logical state the component should run.
+A string value that specifies the logical state in which the component should operate.

-This property can be used to indicate different states of a component.
+This property can be used to indicate different stages of a component.
-For instance, we have a component that implements an image upload form.
-And, we have two options for this form: upload from a link or upload from a computer.
+For example, let's say we have a component that implements an image upload form.
+And we have two options for this form: uploading from a link or uploading from a computer.

+In order to differentiate between these two options and render different markups accordingly, we can create two stage values: "link" and "file".
-Therefore, we can create two stage values: "link" and "file", in order to separate the component template into two markup options depending on the stage value.
+This way, we can modify the component's template based on the current stage value.

 ### [modsProp]

 Additional modifiers for the component.
-Modifiers allow binding component state properties directly to CSS classes without unnecessary re-rendering of a component.
+Modifiers allow binding the state properties of a component directly to CSS classes, without the need for unnecessary re-rendering.

 ### [activatedProp = `true`]

-If true, the component is activated by default.
+If set to true, the component will be activated by default.
-A deactivated component won't load data from providers on initialization.
+A deactivated component will not retrieve data from providers during initialization.

 ### [forceActivation = `false`]

-If true, forced activation of handlers is enabled (only for functional components).
+If set to true, forced activation of handlers is enabled for functional components.
-By default, functional components do not execute activation handlers: router/storage synchronization, etc.
+By default, functional components do not execute activation handlers such as router/storage synchronization.

 ### [reloadOnActivation = `false`]

-If true, then the component will try to reload provider data on reactivation.
+If set to true, the component will attempt to reload provider data upon reactivation.
-This parameter can be useful if you are using the `keep-alive` directive in your template.
+This parameter can be useful in scenarios where you are using the keep-alive directive in your template.
-For example, you have a page in keep-alive, and after returning to this page, the component will be force-rendered from the keep-alive cache, but after that, the page will silently try to reload its data.
+For example, if you have a page that is cached using keep-alive, and you return to this page, the component will be rendered from the keep-alive cache.
+However, with this parameter enabled, the page will silently attempt to reload its data after rendering.

 ### [renderOnActivation = `false`]

-If true, the component is forced to re-render on reactivation.
+If set to true, the component will be forced to re-render upon reactivation.
-This parameter can be useful if you are using the keep-alive directive in your template.
+This parameter can be helpful when using the keep-alive directive in your template.
+In such cases, even if the component is rendered from the keep-alive cache, enabling this parameter will force it to re-render its template.

 ### [dependenciesProp]

-An iterable with additional dependencies to load when the component is initializing.
+An iterable object with additional component dependencies for initialization.

 ```typescript
 import iBlock, { component, Module } from 'components/super/i-block/i-block';